capillariesio/capillaries/README.md

 ## Further steps

-### Kubernetes
-There is a [Kubernetes deployment POC](./test/k8s/README.md), but it may require some work: Minikube cluster setup, S3 buckets with proper permissions, S3-based Docker image repositories.

 ### Blog at <a href="https://capillaries.io/blog">capillaries.io</a>
 For more details about this particular demo, see Capillaries blog: [Use Capillaries to calculate ARK portfolio performance](https://capillaries.io/blog/2023-04-08-portfolio/index.html).
 To learn how this demo runs on a bigger dataset with 14 million transactions, see [Capillaries: ARK portfolio performance calculation at scale](https://capillaries.io/blog/2023-11-15-portfolio-scale/index.html).